-We provide a mechanism for criminal recruitment using a variation of preferential attachment models that are now implemented in a variety of contexts [25-32].
-Originally these mechanisms were proposed to study the topology of the internet [25, 26].
-The central assumption, roughly speaking, is that the "rich get richer", meaning that webpages with many existing links are more likely to be connected to newly introduced ones.
-Though the motivation of our model stems from organized crime, we used these preferential attachment models to guide the design and analysis of our recruitment mechanism.
-In particular, we use the notion of "social distance" attachment proposed by Boguñá et al. [27, 33] where each node of a static network is associated to a set of socially relevant features such as profession, religion or location that lead to an ad-hoc metric quantifying the "social" distance between nodes.
-The probability that a link is created is inversely proportional to this distance.
-We adapt the notion of social distance to a dynamically evolving criminal network.
+To model recruitment we use a variation of preferential attachment models that were originally proposed to study the topology of the Internet [22,23] and that are now implemented in a variety of contexts [22-28].
+The central assumption, roughly speaking, is that the "rich get richer," meaning that webpages with many existing links are more likely to be connected to newly introduced ones.
+We use these preferential attachment models to guide the design and analysis of our recruitment mechanism.
+Particularly useful is the notion of a "social distance" [24,29] that we use to model criminal recruitment.
+Here, each node of a static network is associated to a set of socially relevant features such as profession, religion, or location that can be used to construct an ad hoc metric quantifying the "social" distance between nodes, and that can be different from the topological distance.